greenlastmile/greenlastmile.github.io/index.md

 Our research aims to develop data-driven tools to allow for high-fidelity simulation of hybrid (vans+cargo-bikes) fleet-operation under real-world settings.

-If you are interested in collaborating with us, please [contact us](mailto:info@greenlastmile.ai)
+If you are interested in collaborating with us, please [contact us](mailto:info@greenlastmile.ai).

 ## Team
 **Academic research team**